 We are also working closely with our academic partners to advance DTI acquisition and analysis by using multi-shell and multi-band sequences.

 ASL is a non-invasive technique which uses magnetically labelled arterial blood water as a imaging tracer.
 ASL methods are quantitative, making a useful method to measure Cerebral Blood Flow (CBF) which allows assessment of regional and global brain blood flow to monitor disease progression.
-We use an automated ASL analysis which is integrated into our platform, and are currently harmonising ASL for multi-centre and longitudinal clinical trials in Alzheimer’s disease.
+We use an automated ASL analysis which is integrated into our platform, designed for harmonized ASL acquisition in multi-centre and longitudinal clinical trials.

 fMRI is a non-invasive technique, measuring changes associated with blood flow and enables measurement of brain activity in both disease specific functional behaviour and resting state. fMRI provides comprehensive descriptions of functional connectivity between different grey matter regions.
 Although fMRI is relatively new to multisite clinical trials, we have in-depth experience in the harmonisation of fMRI sequences across scanner manufacturers in multi-centre international studies and in combination with extensive in-house quality control and analysis expertise.

 fMRI endpoints for clinical trials in Alzheimer’s disease continue to be an area of active research and we work with our partners to select the most suitable fMRI endpoints for a study.